How To Accept a Job Offer (With Steps, Example and Tips)

 As discussed, my starting salary will be $55,400 per year with three weeks of paid vacation.
 I understand that my health, dental and vision plans will begin upon the start date with the option of a flexible spending account.

-The communications back and forth from offer to acceptance can be confusing, so if you have any questions along the way, ask the employer during the offer phase.
-They want to ensure you are clear on the offer and accept as soon as possible, so they will be eager to answer any questions you may have.
+The back-and-forth communication you'll have from the initial offer to the final acceptance can be confusing, so if you have any questions along the way, ask the employer during the job offer phase.
+They will want to ensure you’re clear on the offer and accept as soon as possible, so they’ll be eager to answer any questions you may have.

 Related: How to Find a New Job While Employed

-After you've informed your current employer of your resignation, begin to prepare for your first day.
-Though you will likely receive communications from your employer about how to prepare for your first day, here are a few things to consider as you start your new job:
+After you've informed your current employer about your resignation, it's now time to prepare for your first day at your new job.
+Though you’ll likely receive communications from your new employer about how to prepare for your first day, here are a few things to consider as you start your new job: